SoftUni-Internal/interactive-content/EN/01-NodeJS-Streams-and-Utilities/04-FS-Module.md

 [/slide]

-[slide]
+[slide hideTitle]

 # List files in a directory

-The `readdirSync()` method is used to synchronously read the contents of a given directory.
+Use the `readdirSync()` method to read the contents of a given directory synchronously.

 The method returns an array with all the file names or objects in the directory.

-The options argument can be used to change the format in which the files are returned from the method.
+Use the options argument to change the format in which the files are returned from the method.

 The method accepts two parameters: